Duck Huntin’ Magazine Writer’s Guidelines

 Format & Length Manuscripts should emailed SINGLE-SPACED 12 point type as either a Word document (.doc) OR as the body of an email to: email@example.com.
 PLEASE DO NOT FORMAT YOUR MANUSCRIPT or embed photos in it.
 Manuscripts we like are 400 – 1,500 words with 1 to 3 photos; 1,000 is optimal.
 Shorter items 50-200 words are welcomed.
 Long articles will be reviewed but may be edited for length or broken into parts to run in consecutive issues.
 Sidebars encouraged.
 We follow Associated Press Style.
 ANY manuscript or art sent to us will be automatically regarded as the author’s own work and legal property, and all legal requirements fall on the submitting author/photographer.
 Always include your contact address and phone number.

 Revisions: We always reserve the right to make minor edits for length, spelling, grammar, and accuracy.
 A majority of articles are not re-written or changed by us except for minor spelling, grammar and punctuation, Major edits will be sent back to the author for re-write.

 Queries: A query is not required.
 However, a short email visit with the editor beforehand can help focus your article and save you re-write time later. firstname.lastname@example.org.

 Photos: Send 1 to 3 photos as 300 DPI CMYK TIFF files, cropped 8×10 or 5×7 to support your article.
 If we need more than 3, we will ask for them.
 Our email system can accept up to 5 megabyte files.
-Please include a suggested caption for each photo, Candid or “action” shots are ALWAYS preferred.
+Please include a suggested caption for each photo, GOOD candid or “action” shots are ALWAYS preferred.
 We do not want “bird pile” or tailgate photos.

 Again, our email: email@example.com

-Thank you very much! — Gordy Gordon, publisher/editor (816) 724-0653
+Thank you very much! — Gordy Gordon, publisher (816) 724-0653